Liechtenstein: Politics

-Liechtenstein has a somewhat enigmatic political system which combines elements of absolute monarchy, representative democracy, and direct democracy.
-The monarch retains extensive executive and legislative powers, and plays a strong active role in the day to day politics of the country, and over all three branches of governmentthe only European monarch to have retained such a role.
-Representative democracy and direct democracy coexist in that an elected parliament enacts legislation, and voters can propose and enact laws and constitutional amendments independently of the legislature.
-However, as with laws passed by the legislature, these can be vetoed by the monarch.

-The reigning Prince is the head of state and represents Liechtenstein in its international relations (although Switzerland has taken responsibility for much of Liechtenstein's diplomatic relations).
+Liechtenstein has a distinctive political system within Europe, combining elements of absolute monarchy, representative democracy, and direct democracy.
+The reigning prince retains extensive executive and legislative powers, and exercises considerable influence over the daily conduct of politics and across all three branches of government.
+Representative and direct democratic mechanisms operate concurrently: an elected parliament enacts legislation, while citizens can propose and adopt laws and constitutional changes independently of the legislature.
+The Prince serves as the head of state and represents Liechtenstein in its international relations, although Switzerland assumes responsibility for much of the country's diplomatic relations.